MrYsLab/python_banyan/docs/example1.md

 ## The Client

-The role of the client is to publish 'echo' messages and to maintain a message sequencing number that is incorporated into the payload.
+The role of the client is to publish 'echo' messages.
+It maintains a message sequencing number, incorporated into the payload.
 Shortly after being invoked, the client sends out the first 'echo' message.
 It then waits for a 'reply' message from the server before publishing the next message.

 The messaging sequencing number is decremented after each message is published.
-When the sequencing number reaches zero, the final message is published and the client halts.
+When the sequencing number reaches zero, the final message is published, and the client halts.

-### Examining The Code
+### Examining the Code

 The code for the client is very similar to that of the [server](#examining-the-code).
-In this section the major differences between the client and server are highlighted.
+In this section, the major differences between the client and server are highlighted.

 Line 38 calls the inherited BanyanBase method *set_subscriber_topic* to subscribe to 'reply' messages.